zackse/linux/Documentation/media/uapi/v4l/hist-v4l2.rst

-1. The ``clips`` field in struct :c:type:`v4l2_window` must point to an array of struct :c:type:`v4l2_clip`, not a linked list, because drivers ignore the struct struct :c:type:`v4l2_clip`. ``next`` pointer.
+1. The ``clips`` field in struct :c:type:`v4l2_window` must point to an array of struct :c:type:`v4l2_clip`, not a linked list, because drivers ignore the struct :c:type:`v4l2_clip`. ``next`` pointer.